Vetulicola cuneata: Discovery and taxonomy

 In 1997, Hou's colleagues Jun-yuan Chen and Guiqing Zhou extensively reviewed and re-eaxmined the Chengjian fossils.
 Among the new species they identified was Banffia confusa.
 The genus Banffia was created by American palaeontologist Charles Doolittle Walcott in 1911 for a new species B. constricta from the Burgess Shale of British Columbia, Canada.
 B. constricta was considered as member of the phylum Annelida for its apparent segmented worm-like body.
-When Chen and Zhou compared B. confusa with V. cuneata, they realised their close relationship, having shared most defining features, so that they created a new class Vetulicolida for the two genus under Arthropoda.
+When Chen and Zhou compared B. confusa with V. cuneata, they realised the close relationship between the two specimens, having shared most defining features, so that they created a new class Vetulicolida for the two genera under Arthropoda.

 In 1999, Huilin Luo and his colleagues at the Yunnan Institute of Geological Sciences described a new species Pomatrum ventralis as a closely related arthropod to V. cuneata.
 The same year, Degan Shu and his research team at the Northwest University in Xi'an, along with Simon Conway Morris at the University of Cambridge, described a new species Xidazoon stephanus which was recognised as related to primitive jawless fish.
 In 2001, Shu and Conway Morris realised the need to reassess all the Chengjian species related to V. cuneata.
 With a report of a new species Didazoon haoae, they revised the entire classification adopting the class Vetulicolida and introduced the phylum Vetulicolia for all species of Vetulicola, Banffia, Pomatrum, Xidazoon and Didazoon.
 The new phylum was classified as member of the "primitive deuterostomes," a group that consists of animals ancestral to chordates.

 Description

 Vetulicola cuneata has a body composed of two distinct parts of approximately equal length.
 The anterior part is rectangular in shape, and enclosed by a carapace-like structure of cuticular plates fused together, with a large, V-shaped mouth at the front end: there is a keel-like extension of the body wall on the top and belly.
-It was ealrier described as having four plates, but closer examination showed that the apparent lateral groove that appeared to create two plates was not cutting through the entire body.
+It was earlier described as having four plates, but closer examination showed that the apparent lateral groove that appeared to create two plates was not cutting through the entire body.
 The lateral plates are in fact joined at the posterior region, thus, only two plates are present.
 The tail-like posterior section is slender, strongly cuticularised and placed dorsally.
 It is made up of seven segments.
 Paired openings connecting the pharynx to the outside run down the sides.
 These features are interpreted as possible primitive gill slits.
 The entire body could be up to 7 cm long.